Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 ***Garaaf, Father of Clan Whitecrest***

 The order had been given.
 Most forces were withdrawing from Hell, back through the Arrays.
-Garaaf felt like year-old *ass* over it, but...well, he wasn’t the sort to disobey orders.
+Garaaf felt like year-old *ass* over it, but... well, he wasn’t the sort to disobey orders.
 Especially not this one.

 Even so, leaving without claiming his prize was a hard blow.
 But *somebody* was always going to be disappointed, there.
 The HEAT had been gunning for his Alpha just as hard.
 From the looks of things, their informal contest was going to end in a mutually dissatisfactory draw.